Tolai hare: Description

-The tolai hare grows to a head-and-body length of between 400 and 590 mm with a tail of 72 to 110 mm.
-It is rather variable in colouration across its range.
-The upper parts are some shade of dull yellow, pale brown, or sandy grey with brownish or reddish stripes.
+The tolai hare grows to a head-and-body length of 40 to 59 cm with a tail of 72 to 110 mm.
+The ears range from 80 to 120 mm in length, and the hind feet measure 110 to 127 mm.
+Adult hares weigh from 1.7 to 2.7 kg.
+The tolai hare is variable in colouration across its range.
+Its upper parts range from dusty yellow to pale brown, sandy yellow or sandy grey and may have dark brownish or reddish stripes.
 The hip region is sometimes ochre or grey.
 The head has a pale, bare, greyish or ochraceous patch of skin surrounding the eye and extending forwards to near the muzzle and backwards to the base of the long ears, which have black tips.
 The underparts and flanks are pure white.
 The tail has a broad black or brownish-black stripe on the top.
+Like other leporids, it has a dental formula of —two pairs of upper and one pair of lower incisors, no canines, three upper and two lower premolars on each side, and three upper and lower molars on either side of the jaw.

+There are few features that can be used to differentiate the subspecies of the tolai hare, as their original descriptions were based largely on external characteristics and had small sample sizes.
+The distinctions between them remain unclear due to the species' gradual shifts in colouration across its range.